josephguzman03/Significant-relations-with-ratings-of-recipes/README.md

 | millionaire pound cake               | 286009 |       120 |           461724 |         7 |               7 |                5 |             878.3 | High      | False            |
 | 2000 meatloaf                        | 475785 |        90 |          2202916 |        17 |              13 |                5 |             267   | Low       | False            |

-We then created a pivot table of the missing calorical values for each respective `tracker`.
+Then, we opted to create a pivot table of the missing calorical values for each respective `tracker`.

 | tracker   |     False |      True |